Getting started

 Like Excel tabs and cells which can reference each other, tables and columns can reference each other.

-Unlike Excel columns, each table column must have a data type reflecting the data which is going to be stored.
+Unlike Excel columns, each table can have business primary keys, and each table column must have a data type reflecting the data which is going to be stored.

 What are data types?

-In Excel, the user can force a column or set of cells to have a type by formatting the cell
+In Excel, the user can suggest a column or set of cells to have a type by formatting the cell

 There are various data types available which vary from system to system.
 They are mostly the same but sometimes have different names.